What is TELC?

 Are there additional restrictions?

-Students may not simultaneously participate in TELC and work for a judge or for the District Attorney's Office for Orleans Parish or Jefferson Parish, whether as a law clerk, in an externship, or as pro bono work.
+Students may not simultaneously participate in TELC and work for a judge, EPA, the Louisiana Department of Environmental Quality, the Louisiana Department of Natural Resources, the District Attorney's Office for Orleans Parish or Jefferson Parish, or a public defenders office whether as a law clerk, in an externship, or as pro bono work.
+In general, students who wish to simultaneously participate in the Environmental Law Clinic and a 3L externship must receive prior approval from the clinic director.
 Students may not simultaneously participate in TELC and another clinic.
 In rare cases, a conflict with another current employer may preclude participation in TELC.
-Students may not take TELC on a Pass/D/Fail basis.
+Students may not take TELC on a Pass/Fail or Pass/D/Fail basis.

 How does an interested student register for TELC?